sanjana1420/ToDoList/README.md

 # Tkinter To-Do List Application with MySQL Database

-This is a simple Tkinter-based To-Do List application that allows users to register, login, and manage their tasks.
-The application uses MySQL to store user and task information.
+This project is a simple and intuitive To-Do List application built using Python's Tkinter library for the graphical user interface (GUI) and MySQL for data storage.
+The application allows users to register for an account, log in, and manage their tasks with persistent storage.
+Users can add new tasks, mark tasks as complete, and remove tasks from their to-do list.
+The integration with MySQL ensures that all task data is stored securely.
+This project is an excellent example of combining a Python GUI with a relational database for practical application development.

 ## Features